Hardware-Assisted Parameterized Circuit Execution: Parameterized Circuit Execution

-The stitch logic block is the heart of the hardware-assisted parameterization and interacts with the parameter memories and the \texttt{QubiC} control system's distributed processor.
-The current design hosts eight parallel interfaces for the memory and eight \texttt{fproc} interfaces for the processor.
-The \texttt{fproc} interface requests the parameters, and the stitch logic pulls them from the parameter memory and provides them back to the \texttt{fproc}.
-Since the request pulls are sequential, the logic uses prefetch functionality to improve performance and completes a parameter request within 4 ns.
-Further, each quantum circuit typically runs for N times (shots), and the stitch logic tracks the number of parameters in a circuit and repeats itself for N times.
-Also, the architecture supports the existing mid-circuit measurement functionality.
-The request type between a parameter and a mid-circuit measurement from the control processor is distinguished using the \texttt{core\_id} parameter in the \texttt{fproc} interface.
-Additionally, the logic can repeat a partial set of the parameters and switch to a different set.
-The control codes set by the deft scheduler before circuit execution facilitate these functionalities.
+The stitch logic block is responsible for the hardware-assisted parameterization process, interacting with the parameter memories and the \texttt{QubiC} control system's distributed processor.
+The design is modular and the current design integrates with eight physical qubits, featuring eight parallel interfaces for the parameter memories and eight \texttt{fproc} interfaces for the distributed processor, which requests a parameter via the \texttt{fproc} interface using an 8-bit ID.
+The stitch logic fetches the corresponding parameter value from the appropriate parameter memory and returns it through the \texttt{fproc}'s 32-bit data interface.
+To further optimize performance, the stitch logic employs a prefetch mechanism that anticipates future parameter requests and fetches them in advance, reducing latency and achieving a parameter request completion within two clock cycles ($4$ ns).
+Since quantum circuits are typically executed multiple times (shots) with the same set of parameters, the stitch logic tracks the number of parameters in each circuit and automatically repeats the parameter delivery for the specified number of shots.
+Moreover, the stitch logic can repeat a partial set of parameters or switch to a different set based on control codes provided by the \emph{Deft scheduler} before circuit execution.
+This flexibility enables dynamic parameter adjustments during circuit execution.
+The stitch logic also preserves the existing mid-circuit measurement and feed-forward functionality of the \texttt{QubiC} system, which allows for conditional execution of gates based on measurement outcomes.
+It distinguishes between parameter requests and mid-circuit measurement requests from the control processor using the \texttt{core\_id} parameter in the \texttt{fproc} interface.
+For instance, \texttt{core\_id} values between 0 and 7 indicate mid-circuit measurement requests for the corresponding qubits, while the value of 10 indicates a parameter request.
+These \texttt{core\_id} values are encoded in the circuit during the circuit modification stage in the \emph{RIP} process.